-You've lived through 2 AM feedings, toddler temper tantrums, and the back-to-school blues.
-So why is the word "teenager" causing you so much anxiety?
+You've lived through 2 a.m. feedings, toddler temper tantrums, and the back-to-school blues.
+So why is the word "teenager" causing you so much worry?

-When you consider that the teen years are a period of intense growth, not only physically but morally and intellectually, it's understandable that it's a time of confusion and upheaval for many families.
+When you consider that the teen years are a period of intense growth, not only physically but emotionally and intellectually, it's understandable that it's a time of confusion and upheaval for many families.

 Despite some adults' negative perceptions about teens, they are often energetic, thoughtful, and idealistic, with a deep interest in what's fair and right.
 So, although it can be a period of conflict between parent and child, the teen years are also a time to help kids grow into the distinct individuals they will become.

 So when does adolescence start?
 Everybody's different — there are early bloomers, late arrivers, speedy developers, and slow-but-steady growers.
 In other words, there's a wide range of what's considered normal.